 Explores Jerry Lewis' unreleased 1972 film "The Day the Clown Cried," its mysterious disappearance, and the search for footage.
 Includes interviews with Lewis' associates and previously unseen production content.

-On September 13, 2022, the death of filmmaker Jean-Luc Godard was reported.
+On September 13, 2022, the death of filmmaker Jean-Luc Godard was reported by television news broadcasts.

 How do you craft the portrait of Jean-Luc Godard, or better yet a portrait of his methodology, his universe, his way of constructing or deconstructing cinema, that is equal to his own cinematic audacity and genius?
 How could it be anything other than by taking risks, and trying out equally radical methods, never straying from to his example.
 The two filmmakers immerse us into the storage warehouse where, in 2010, all the archives kept by Godard in Switzerland were transferred, and they create a doppelganger (or a duplicate) of the director, who takes up the role of our guide into his world.
 Excerpts from his writings, his images, his perspective in cinema give us a glimpse into his mythology, his techniques, his singular gaze, and therefore also in his worldview.